 Another important consideration for these individuals is that there is often autoimmunity involved, making it imperative that immune modulating nutrients are optimized such as Vitamin D. Removing common inflammatory foods from the diet such as those outlined in the graphic below.

-Prevention for Type II Diabetes
+Prevention for Type II Diabetics

 In addition to Type I and II diabetes being a very prominent issue in our society, prediabetes is also extremely common and often goes unrecognized.
 The insulin sensitizing benefits in addition to the range of other metabolic benefits may provide a solid strategy for preventing the progression towards Type II diabetes in the future (9).